Want your coffee to actually taste strong—not just hot and dark?

 I recommend using medium and dark-roasted coffee beans if you want a strong cup of coffee.

-These coffee roasts pack a bunch of robust flavors and are most vital if you want to have a stronger cup of joe in the morning.
+These coffee roasts pack a robust flavor and are vital if you want a stronger cup of joe in the morning.

 Lighter coffee roasts have been roasted to a lower temperature, keeping more unique flavors intact but resulting in a mellow taste.